Hamdan-Khan/http-from-tcp-in-javascript/notes.md

 ## Misc

 - `CRLF` = `\r\n`, `CR` moves cursor to the 0th column and `LF` moves it down one row

+- `Content-length` header is required in response (otherwise alternatives to be used: `Transfer-Encoding` for chunked data).
+Sending a response without `Content-Length` would make the client timeout eventually because it won't know when the request ends.

+- TCP socket in node js emits `end` event when it closes the connection (probably after receiving the response from us i.e. server).
+There is no way of knowing the end of an HTTP message from TCP events.
+We must use `Content-Length` (in case of requests with a body) or a `CRLF` right after the headers, which means there isn't any body to figure out the end of the message.